kovidgoyal/kitty/docs/performance.rst

 .. note::

    By default, the benchmark kitten suppresses actual rendering, to better focus on parser speed, you can pass it the ``--render`` flag to not suppress rendering.
-However, modern terminals typically render asynchronously, therefore the numbers are not really useful for comparison.
-However, even with rendering enabled kitty is still much faster than all the rest.
+However, modern terminals typically render asynchronously, therefore the numbers are not really useful for comparison, as it is just a game about how much input to *batch* before rendering the next frame.
+   However, even with rendering enabled kitty is still faster than all the rest.
 For brevity those numbers are not included.

 .. note::

-   gnome-terminal is left out as I could not get it to start on my system and foot is left out as it does not run under X11.
-Alacritty+tmux is included just to show the effect of putting a terminal multiplexer into the mix (halving throughput) and because alacritty isnt really comparable to any of the other terminals feature wise without tmux.
+   foot, iterm2 and Terminal.app are left out as they do not run under X11.
+   Alacritty+tmux is included just to show the effect of putting a terminal multiplexer into the mix (halving throughput) and because alacritty isnt remotely comparable to any of the other terminals feature wise without tmux.

 .. note::

-   konsole and xterm dont support the `Synchronized update
+   konsole, gnome-terminal and xterm do not support the `Synchronized update
    <https://gitlab.com/gnachman/iterm2/-/wikis/synchronized-updates-spec>`__
-   escape code used to suppress rendering, if and when they gain support for it their numbers are likely to improve by ``20 - 30%``.
+   escape code used to suppress rendering, if and when they gain support for it their numbers are likely to improve by ``20 - 50%``, depending on how well they implement it.

 Energy usage